 Description of the Acropolis and Plaka tour in 4 H by your self

-In the morning our driver will pick you up at your cruise ship pier, waiting for you, holding a name plate with your name one.
-Drive along the scenic suburbs of Piraeus Athens.
-In approx 20 min drive to Athens, your will have a short sightseeing tour to Panathenean stadium (first modern Olympic game 1896), drive through Kolonaki witch is the high end of Athens center, to visit the hill of Lycabettus with its breathtaking views.
-Drive by the royal gardens, and by Plaka to show you where you will be met after 4 hours in order to transfer you back at Piraeus cruise port.
+In the morning our driver will pick you up at your cruise ship pier, waiting for you, holding a nameplate with your name one.
+Drive along with the scenic suburbs of Piraeus Athens.
+In approx 20 min drive to Athens, you will have a short sightseeing tour to Panathenean stadium (first modern Olympic game 1896), drive through Kolonaki which is the high end of Athens center, to visit the hill of Lycabettus with its breathtaking views.
+Drive by the royal gardens, and by Plaka to show you where you will be met after 4 hours in order to transfer you back to Piraeus cruise port.

-Next to walk is the Dionyssiou Areopagitou, a pedestrian walk that leads from the Acropolis to Plaka.
-Meander through the Plaka, the old city of Athens and enjoy the winding pedestrian streets, small shops and tavernas, glimpses of ancient and century-old architecture and a number of museums.
-Plaka is what Athens used to be before it grew to a sprawling modern metropolis.
+Next to the walk is the Dionyssiou Areopagitou, a pedestrian walk that leads from the Acropolis to Plaka.
+Meander through the Plaka, the old city of Athens, and enjoy the winding pedestrian streets, small shops, and tavernas, glimpses of ancient and century-old architecture, and a number of museums.
+Plaka is what Athens used to be before it grew into a sprawling modern metropolis.

 Today Plaka has artists’ galleries, monuments to ancient playwrights, cobblestones and no cars, and the ambiance of a lively village that isn’t quite part of the 21st century.